Star Wars: Ahsoka season 1: Casting

 Ray Stevenson played fallen Jedi Baylan Skoll in the season.
 The first episode is dedicated to Stevenson, who died in May 2023.

-Rosario Dawson was confirmed to be reprising her role as Ahsoka Tano from The Mandalorian with the series' announcement in December 2020; Dawson took over from Ashley Eckstein, who voiced Ahsoka in the animated series.
-In July 2021, Dawson acknowledged rumors that Ezra Bridger and Thrawn would be in the series.
-By the following month, Lucasfilm was looking for an actress to co-star in the series as Sabine Wren, who was voiced by Tiya Sircar in Rebels.
-In October, Christensen was set to reprise his role as Anakin, reportedly appearing as a Force ghost due to the series being set after the character's death.
-Natasha Liu Bordizzo was cast as Sabine a month later, when Ivanna Sakhno joined the cast.
-Mary Elizabeth Winstead was added to the cast in January 2022, and Ray Stevenson joined the next month to play an antagonist other than Thrawn.
-Stevenson previously voiced Gar Saxon in Rebels and The Clone Wars.
+Rosario Dawson was confirmed to be returning as Ahsoka Tano from The Mandalorian with Ahsokas announcement in December 2020; Dawson took over from Ashley Eckstein, who voiced Ahsoka in the animated shows.
+By August 2021, Lucasfilm was looking for an actress to co-star as Sabine Wren, who was voiced by Tiya Sircar in Rebels, and Dawson had acknowledged rumors that Ezra Bridger and Thrawn would be in the series.
+Christensen was set to return as Anakin in October.
+The next month, Natasha Liu Bordizzo was cast as Sabine, and Ivanna Sakhno joined the cast.
+Mary Elizabeth Winstead was added in January 2022, and Ray Stevenson joined the next month after voicing Gar Saxon in Rebels and The Clone Wars.

-At Star Wars Celebration Anaheim in May 2022, Bordizzo was officially announced as Sabine.
-The characters Hera and Chopper were also confirmed to be returning from Rebels.
-Bordizzo auditioned for the series with a scene from Top Gun (1986) and another scene that reminded her of Star Wars character Han Solo.
-Not knowing what the project was, she assumed it was related to Marvel Studios because casting director Sarah Halley Finn is also known for working with that company.
-Bordizzo was surprised to get an offer to star in the series based directly on her self-tape audition, with no callbacks or additional audition stages; Favreau later said he preferred to streamline the casting process as much as possible following his own acting experiences.

-In September 2022, Eman Esfandi was cast as Ezra, who was voiced by Taylor Gray in Rebels.
-Esfandi was not a Star Wars fan, but felt confident that he was the right person to portray Ezra and said so to his agent and manager six months before being asked to audition.
-He researched the character online as if Ezra was a real historical figure, and chose not to watch Rebels because he did not want to be "too hokey about trying to copy a certain physicality and mannerisms" from an animated series.
-Esfandi auditioned for the character, codenamed "Riz", using the same Top Gun scene that Bordizzo auditioned with.
-He deduced that the audition was for Ezra and felt he had captured the character in his performance.
-Similar to Bordizzo, Esfandi was offered the role a day later based solely on his self-tape.
-Mena Massoud also auditioned to play Ezra after being suggested for the role by fans and being rumored to be cast as the character for over a year.
+At Star Wars Celebration Anaheim in May 2022, Bordizzo was officially announced as Sabine while Hera and Chopper were confirmed to be returning from Rebels.
+Bordizzo auditioned with a scene from the film Top Gun (1986) and a scene that reminded her of Star Wars character Han Solo.
+She was surprised to get an offer to star in the series based directly on her self-tape audition.
+In September, Eman Esfandi was cast as Ezra, who was voiced by Taylor Gray in Rebels.
+Esfandi was not a Star Wars fan, but told his agent and manager six months before auditioning that he was confident that he was the right person to portray Ezra.
+Esfandi auditioned for the character, codenamed "Riz", using the same Top Gun scene, and was offered the role a day later based solely on his self-tape, just like Bordizzo.
+Mena Massoud also auditioned for Ezra after being suggested by fans and being rumored to be cast as the character for over a year.